Argon-Interactive/Xenon-Engine/ReadmeDocumentation/ECS.md

   - Note: this method might try do dereference nullptr if the reference got destroyed, reset or was simply not set.
 - `T* getPtr()`
   - Return value: a pointer to the referenced component.
+- `void set(T& dep)`
+  - Parameters:
+    - dep - component to set the reference to.
 - `void set(T* dep)`
   - Parameters:
-    - dep - pointer to component to set the reference to
+    - dep - pointer to component to set the reference to.
-- `void set(T& dep)`
+- `void reset()`
+  - Description: resets the reference so that it points to nullptr.
+- `bool isNull()`
+  - Return value: return whether the reference is invalid (set to nullptr).
+- `T* operator ->`
+  - Description: allows for pointer-like reference usage.
+- `Reference& operator = (T& comp)`
   - Parameters:
+    - comp - component to set the reference to.
+  - Description: more convenient alternative to set() method.
+- `Reference& operator = (T* comp)`
+  - Parameters:
-    - dep - component to set the reference to
+    - comp - component pointer to set the reference to.
+  - Description: more convenient alternative to set() method.
 ### References
 - [Component](#component)